No Way Home (1996 film)

 No Way Home is a 1996 American crime drama film written and directed by Buddy Giovinazzo.

 Plot

-Joey (Tim Roth) was convicted of killing a shop-owner during a botched burglary and serves a six years sentence.
-His prison term leaves Joey with many mental and physical scars due to assaults he suffered.
+Joey was convicted of killing a shop-owner during a botched burglary and serves a six years sentence.
+His prison term leaves him with many mental and physical scars due to assaults he suffered.

-Upon release, Joey is determined to never go back to prison.
-He seeks out his elder brother, Tommy (James Russo), and meets his new wife Lorraine (Deborah Kara Unger), a beautiful blonde who is initially distrustful of Joey.
+Upon release, Joey is determined to abandon prison.
+He seeks out his elder brother, Tommy, and meets his new wife Lorraine, a beautiful blonde who is initially distrustful of Joey.
 Joey discovers that Tommy has gotten involved with drug dealing.
 Meanwhile, Lorraine and Joey develop a special relationship.